kubernetes/kubernetes/docs/proposals/cluster-capacity.md

 Cluster capacity consists of capacities of individual cluster nodes.
 Capacity covers cpu, memory, disk space and other resources.

-Goal is to analyse remaining allocatable resources and estimate available capacity that is still consumable.
+Goal is to analyze remaining allocatable resources and estimate available capacity that is still consumable.

 ## Motivation and use cases

 Scheduler decides on which node a pod gets scheduled.
 The decision depends on many factors such as available cpu, memory, disk, volumes, etc.
-As long as enough resources is available, pods are scheduled.
+As long as enough resources are available, pods are scheduled.
-On the other hand, when a pod can not be scheduled due to insufficient resources, admin is usually made aware too late.
+On the other hand, when a pod cannot be scheduled due to insufficient resources, admin is usually made aware too late.
 With knowledge of the current cluster capacity admin can be warned in advance.
 Which can result in addition of new nodes (horizontal scaling) or increase of resources of existing nodes (vertical scaling) before any pod becomes pending.